hurlbertlab/caterpillars-analysis-public/README.md

 ## Analysis related to Caterpillars Count! citizen science project and phenological mismatch between vegetation, caterpillars, and birds

+### InTheMiddle

+Scripts, data, and figures exploring how structured and unstructured citizen science data can be used to study patterns in caterpillar occurrence and phenology from the book chapter:

+Di Cecco, G. and Hurlbert, A.H.
+Caterpillar patterns in space and time: insights from and contrasts between two citizen science datasets.
+In S. Koptur & R.J.
+Marquis (Eds).
+Caterpillars in the Middle.

 ### Code

 - `2019-2020_cat_site_comparisons.r`: comparing Caterpillars Count! sites between 2019-2020